What You Need To Know About The Latest Big News In The Mueller Russia Investigation

 Corsi walks away from the feds

 What happened?
-A conservative commentator and InfoWars contributor named Jerome Corsi walked away from a guilty plea he's been negotiating with Mueller's office, he told news organizations this week.
+A conservative commentator and InfoWars contributor named Jerome Corsi walked away from a guilty plea he has been negotiating with Mueller's office, he told news organizations this week.

-Corsi gave NBC News and the Washington Post a copy of his draft plea agreement, one that delineated alleged falsehoods he'd told about his dealings with political consultant Roger Stone and WikiLeaks boss Julian Assange.
+Corsi gave NBC News and the Washington Post a copy of his draft plea agreement, one that delineated alleged falsehoods he had told about his dealings with political consultant Roger Stone and WikiLeaks boss Julian Assange.

-Corsi also gave an interview to MSNBC in which he'd admitted to lying to Congress about his actions in 2016 but vowed that he was not going to betray anyone, wasn't expecting a pardon and that he is willing to "die in jail."
+Corsi also gave an interview to MSNBC in which he admitted to lying to Congress about his actions in 2016 but vowed that he was not going to betray anyone, wasn't expecting a pardon and that he is willing to "die in jail."

 What does that mean?
-Corsi belongs to a sub-cast of characters in the Russia melodrama centered around Stone, an adviser to Trump and his campaign who did not actually serve it in a formal role.
+Corsi belongs to a subcast of characters in the Russia melodrama centered on Stone, an adviser to Trump and his campaign who did not actually serve it in a formal role.
 In 2016, Stone suggested before the fact that WikiLeaks had material in store that would damage Hillary Clinton's campaign.

 According to the account given in the draft document Corsi released, he, Stone and others established a chain of connections among themselves from the Trump campaign to Assange and WikiLeaks.
 The question for investigators is whether Stone and company had any inside knowledge about Assange's intentions and whether they told the Trump campaign about what they learned.